Savannah Technical College Main Office Hours

 Friday: 8:00 am – 12:00 pm

 The Adult Education Career Pathways Program at Savannah Technical College is designed to assist you in learning the basic and 21st century skills you need to find and succeed in the career you want.
-Beyond just English and a GED test, we want to provide for you a pathway to college and career readiness.
+Beyond just English and a high school equivalency test, we want to provide for you a pathway to college and career readiness.

 We have classes in Bryan, Chatham, Effingham and Liberty counties.
 Classes are offered in the morning, afternoon, evening and online.
-If you are looking for GED testing information, you can go www.ged.com to sign up to take test or here to learn more about our testing locations.
-You can find a program calendar here.
+If you are looking for GED® testing information, you can go www.ged.com to sign up to take test or here to learn more about our testing locations.

 Frequently Asked Questions